Don Grady: Life and career

-While on My Three Sons Grady also appeared in the NBC medical drama, The Eleventh Hour, and The F.B.I.
-(Season 6,Ep:11) as well as two episodes of the NBC education drama, Mr. Novak, starring James Franciscus.
+While on My Three Sons Grady also appeared in the NBC medical drama The Eleventh Hour, and The F.B.I.
+(Season 6,Ep:11) as well as two episodes of the NBC education drama Mr. Novak, starring James Franciscus.

 Originally the frustrated middle brother on My Three Sons, Grady's role of Robbie became that of the confident eldest brother with two cast changes.
-The character of the original oldest brother, Mike (played by Tim Considine, who had earlier appeared with Grady in The New Adventures of Spin and Marty) was gradually eased out of the series, and a new youngest son, Ernie (Barry Livingston), was adopted into the family.
+The character of the original oldest brother, Mike (played by Tim Considine, who had earlier appeared with Grady in The New Adventures of Spin and Marty), was gradually eased out of the series, and a new youngest son, Ernie (Barry Livingston), was adopted into the family.

 After My Three Sons

 At the end of 1970, Grady said he would "cut the umbilical cord" and leave his role after 11 years.
 He said, "I don't even know that acting is where my head is" and that "Robbie is something you do automatically like putting on your clothes.
 It's got no challenge."
 Grady had served in the United States Army Reserve for four years.

 After leaving My Three Sons, Grady pursued a musical career.
 His works included music for the Blake Edwards comedy film Switch, the theme song for The Phil Donahue Show and for EFX, a Las Vegas multimedia stage show starring Michael Crawford, David Cassidy, Tommy Tune, and Rick Springfield.
 As a stage performer, he starred in the national tour of Pippin and had roles in Godspell and Damn Yankees.

-In the fall of 2008, Grady released Boomer: JazRokPop, a collection of songs written for and about the baby boomers generation.
+In fall 2008, Grady released Boomer: JazRokPop, a collection of songs written for and about the baby boom generation.
 Boomer was his first original album as an artist since Homegrown was released by Elektra Records in 1973.

-Personal life and later years
+Personal life and death

-Grady's parents were divorced when he started My Three Sons and he stated later that Fred MacMurray and show producers Don Fedderson and Ed Hartman were the "father figures I needed."
+Grady's parents were divorced when he started My Three Sons and he stated later that Fred MacMurray and show producers Don Fedderson and Ed Hartmann were the "father figures I needed."

 Grady's first marriage to Julie Boonisar ended in divorce in 1979.
 The couple had no children.
 Grady married Virginia "Ginny" Lewsader in 1985, having met her at Disneyland.
 The couple had two children, Joey and Tessa, and they remained married for 27 years, until Grady's death on June 27, 2012.
 He died of myeloma at age 68 in Thousand Oaks, California, and is buried at the Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.